SatyamKumarr/Microplastic-Detection-in-Soil/README.md

 # Microplastic-Detection-in-Soil
 This repository contains code for the Microplastic detection in soil using Machine Learning.
+Slide: [Microplastic Detection using ML slides](https://docs.google.com/presentation/d/1-JyTMcrW0QbjeIUUtujyMIGbh0IUdxathQUnkLJJ3Ts/edit?usp=sharing)

 # How to use
-Prerequistics: Python 3.x
+1.Prerequistics: Python 3.x
-Install libraries through pip:
+2. Install libraries through pip:  `pip install -r requirements.txt`
-`pip install -r requirements.txt`
+3. Run the Notebook

 # Introduction
 Microplastics are plastic particles smaller than 5mm.